Taiki-id31/cse15l-lab-reports/lab2.md

 ```

 **#Note**
 This bug occurred because ```reverseInPlace``` method uses the input array ```arr``` itself in the process to reverse the sequence.
 For example, when the method swaps an element, the updated array ```arr``` will still be regarded as the original input array.
-To avoid this problem, as the code above shows, you can create a new variable ```temp``` to store the element, which will be swapped and make a change at the two indexes in the same iteration.
+To avoid this problem, as the code above shows, you can create a new variable ```temp``` to store the element that will be swapped, and make a change at the two indexes in the same iteration.

 ## Part 3
 In a couple of sentences, describe something you learned from lab in week 2 or 3 that you didn’t know before.
 **#Note**
+Before week 3 in the lab, I had used JUnit assertions to compare two strings or two integers in CSE12's programming assignments.
+However, I wondered how to compare double or float data types because these types of data are not determined exactly.
+My TA informed me that I could use the "assertEquals(double expected, double actual, double delta)" method to resolve this issue.
+The delta represents the allowable difference between the two values.
+If the difference between (expected - actual) is less than or equal to delta, the method returns true, otherwise it returns false.
+I learned that it is important to be careful when setting delta when testing floating-point numbers, as it can lead to bugs.